Ethan-Chew/Empiler/README.md

 ## Local Development and Testing
 This project is **currently NOT deployed**.
 The only way to test it is by running it locally.
-1. There are TWO main `.env` files, in `/back-end` and `/front-end`.
+1. There are THREE main `.env` files, in `/back-end`, `/front-end` and `/telegram-bot`.
 Populate your own `.env` file based on the environment variables in `.env.example`.
 2. Install required dependencies using `npm i`.
     - Dependency installation has to be done in the respective folders.
-Hence, it is recommended to have 2 Terminal Windows open, one for managing the Front End, and one for the Back End.
+Hence, it is recommended to have 3 Terminal Windows open, one for managing the Front End, one for the Back End, and one for the Telegram Bot (if required).
         - `./front-end` for Front-End
         - `./back-end` for Back-End
+        - `/telegram-bot` for Telegram Bot
 3. You can now start the Local Servers.
 Similar to installing dependencies, both Front and Back Ends have different startup procedures
     - On the **Back-End**, run ```node .``` to start the Server.
 It should now be running on [localhost:8080](http://localhost:8080).
     - On the **Front-End**, run ```npm start``` to start the Server.
 It should now be running on [localhost:3000](http://localhost:3000).
+    - On the **Telegram Bot**, run ```npm run start``` to start the Bot.
+Once you see 'Telegram Bot Started' in your terminal, you may now use the Bot through Telegram.
     - NOTE: Should the Back-End go down at any point, the behaviour of the Front-End Website may become unstable.
 Ensure that both Servers are fully running before commencing any tests.

+### Telegram Bot
+To retrieve your own Telegram Bot API Token, text `@BotFather` on telegram, with the command `/newbot`.
+Follow the instructions given by BotFather to obtain your API Token.
+This API Token should then be placed into the `.env` file in the Telegram Bot directory.
+For more information, visit the Documentation provided by Telegram [here](https://core.telegram.org/bots/tutorial).

+## List of Core Features and Contributors
+1. Front-End User Interfaces -- Goh Jun Kai, Ethan Chew, Hervin Sie, Jefferson Low
+2. Live Chat Implementation via Socket.IO -- Ethan Chew
+    - End-to-End Encryption -- Ethan Chew
+    - Request Appointment Booking -- Hervin Sie
+    - Text-to-Speech -- Ethan Chew
+    - Message Language Translation -- Ethan Chew
+    - Staff Rating System -- Ethan Chew
+    - Dynamic Queue System -- Hervin Sie
+3. Appointment Booking System -- Jefferson Low
+4. Ticket Based System -- Jefferson Low
+5. AI-Enhanced FAQ Page -- Hervin Sie
+6. 2-Factor Authentication -- Hervin Sie
+7. Staff Statistics -- Goh Jun Kai
+8. Email and Telegram Reminders -- Ethan Chew

 ###### Ethan Chew, Jefferson Low, Hervin Sie, Goh Jun Kai, Lim Tzi